Frequently Asked Questions

 Long-term disability: Yes.
 Your disability benefits will be limited to a lifetime maximum benefit equal to the lesser of 24 months or the maximum benefit period if you are disabled due to one or more of the following medical conditions: alcohol, drug or substance abuse or addiction or mental and nervous disorders or diseases.
 Please review the long-term disability Certificate of Insurance for specific details.
 Click here to view the certificate.

-There are no exclusions for pre-existing conditions under short-term disability insurance.
+There are no benefit exclusions for pre-existing conditions under short-term disability insurance.

 Yes.
 Under long-term disability insurance, if you become disabled within the first 12 months of your coverage becoming effective, the plan will not cover a sickness or accidental injury for which you received treatment, consultation or care, or took medications or were prescribed medications in the three months prior to your participation in the plan.

-Yes, you may enroll in short-term disability and long-term disability.
-Your long-term disability benefits begin after your short-term disability benefits have been exhausted and your long-term disability elimination period is satisfied.
-If you are enrolled in both short and long-term disability, MetLife will work with you when and if you need to transition from short-term to long-term disability.
+Yes, you may enroll in both short-term disability insurance and/or long-term disability insurance.
+Your long-term disability benefits will not begin until after your short-term disability benefits have been exhausted and your long-term disability Elimination Period is satisfied.

 State Offline Agency Employees: All short-term and long-term disability coverage is paid for by the member.
 Consult with your agency benefits coordinator regarding possible payroll deductions.